-If any information changes on the Professional History and Experience Form (e.g. name change, address change, employment status) after June 1st 2020, then you MUST contact AVTAA with the changes in order for them to be reflected on the application submitted by December.
+If any personal information changes on the Professional History and Experience Form (e.g. name change, address change, employment status) after June 1st 2021, then you MUST contact AVTAA with the changes in order for them to be reflected on the complete application submitted in December.
 This is especially important if you changed jobs after June 1st and want to use cases on your application from your new job.
-If that new job is not indicated on a history addendum form and approved by AVTAA, then NONE of those cases will qualify as acceptable for the application.
+If that new job is not indicated on a history addendum form and approved by AVTAA, then NONE of those cases will qualify as acceptable for the complete application.